Max Kepler Preview, Player Props: Twins vs. Pirates

 Max Kepler At The Plate

-- In 33 games this season (35.9%), Kepler has picked up an RBI, and in 10 of those games (10.9%) he had two or more.
-He has also driven in three or more of his team's runs in three contests.
+- Kepler has picked up an RBI in 36.6% of his games this season, with two or more RBI in 10.8% of his games.
+He has also produced three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.